Louise Beck Properties logo

 Key Takeaways

-- Landlord & Tenant Responsibilities: Both parties must follow state laws, including rent payment terms, maintenance obligations, and legal lease termination procedures.
+1. Landlord & Tenant Responsibilities: Both parties must follow North Carolina state laws, including rent payment terms, lease terms, maintenance obligations, and legal lease termination procedures.

-As a landlord in North Carolina, understanding the state’s landlord-tenant law is key to being successful.
-Chapter 42 of the NC General Statutes outlines the rights and responsibilities guaranteed to both landlords and tenants under a rental agreement.
+As a landlord in North Carolina, understanding North Carolina landlord-tenant law is key to being successful.
+Chapter 42 of the North Carolina General Statutes outlines the rights and responsibilities guaranteed to both landlords and tenants under a rental agreement.

-These laws cover every aspect of the landlord-tenant relationship, including evictions, security deposits, landlord entry, lease termination requirements, and more.
-Let our team at Louise Beck Properties guide you through all the important rules and regulations!
+These landlord-tenant laws cover every aspect of the North Carolina landlord-tenant relationship, including evictions, security deposits, landlord entry, a lease or rental agreement, rental agreement or lease termination requirements, and more.
+North Carolina landlords and North Carolina tenants may face different duties depending on the facts, so let our team at Louise Beck Properties guide you through all the important rules and regulations!

 Required Landlord Disclosures in North Carolina